Moving to or living in Cologne? Or just visiting? Read our tips on sites, activities, events and more.

 The Rhine River is Cologne’s lifeblood.
 Take a stroll down the river bank to watch the enormous barges float lazily by.
 Well-maintained cycle paths run the entire 1.320km length of the Rhine, if you fancy taking in some sites by bike.
 Alternatively, there are a number of operators running boat tours.

 Travelling around Cologne

 You can access the majority of Cologne’s major sites on foot within the inner city.
 Elsewhere, the KVB (Kölner Verkehrsbund) runs a comprehensive network of trams and buses across Cologne, making getting about a breeze.

 Cologne is well known for certain annual festivities, which visitors come from all over the world to attend:

 Fastelovend - Cologne Carnival

-Every year on the first weekend of July, half a million participants take to Cologne’s streets to celebrate love, diversity and tolerance.
+Every year on the first weekend of July, half a million participants take to Cologne’s streets to celebrate love, diversity and tolerance as part of Cologne Pride.
 The Sunday Pride Parade is preceded by two weeks’ worth of political and cultural events, street parties and celebrations.

 Cologne Christmas markets (Weihnachtsmärkte)